AnkitJha13/Timer_Stopwatch/README.md

 - Please ensure your contributions adhere to the repository's coding conventions and style.

 # Acknowledgments
 This project was inspired by the need for a simple timer and stopwatch implementation.
-Special thanks to the contributors who have helped improve this project.
+It was created as a learning exercise and can be used as a starting point for building more complex applications.

 # Contact
 If you have any questions or suggestions regarding this project, feel free to contact me at ankitjha1403@gmail.com .